JordanDBeaumont/Website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Jordan Beaumont is a PhD student at Leeds Trinity University, where his research examines the effects of non-invasive brain stimulation (NIBS) techniques on reward-driven eating behaviours (e.g. food cravings, food consumption).

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+With an interest in obesity, Jordan has previous worked as a freelance nutritionist specialising in weight management.
+Alongside research, he also contributes to a wide range of nutrition, sport and psychology modules for undergraduate and postgraduate students, as well as supervising masters dissertation projects.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.